typelevel/Laika/docs/using-laika/embedded.md

 and tables of content, see the chapter [Document Structure].

-### Merging Multiple Input Directories

-Laika allows to merge multiple directories into a tree structure with a single root.
-This allows to keep reusable styles and templates separately, a feature often called "themes" by other tools, but the support in Laika is fully generic and the purpose of the merge can be very different from classic themes.

-When the merged directories contain subfolders with the same name, those will be merged recursively.
-Only files with the same name in the same folder are treated as errors.

-Use the `fromDirectories` method to specify the directories to merge:

-    Transform from Markdown to
-      HTML fromDirectories ("source","styles") toDirectory "target"

-### Mixing Markdown and reStructuredText
+### Rendering EPUB and PDF

-Both text markup formats can be used within the same directory structure, including cross-linking between the two formats.
-The parser to be used is then determined by the file extension of each of the input files.
-`.md` and `.markdown` files get parsed by the Markdown parser, `.rst` files by the reStructuredText parser.

-All you have to do is pass both parsers to the API:

-    Transform.from(Markdown).or(ReStructuredText).to(PDF)
-      .fromDirectory("source").toFile("target.pdf")
+These binary formats also rely on the laika-io module, and they always produce a single output file, even if the input is an entire directory:

+    val transformer = Transformer.from(Markdown).to(EPUB)

+    laika.io.Parallel(transformer)
+      .build(processingContext, blockingContext)
+      .fromDirectories("markup", "theme")
+      .toFile("output.epub")
+      .transform

+Note that the API recognizes the kind of transformer passed in and adjusts automatically in which methods it offers.
+Where it offered the `toDirectory` method for HTML output for example, it now only offers `toStream` or `toFile` in case of EPUB output.

 ### Parallel Execution

-When transforming a large number of files you may want to run the operations in parallel:

-    Transform.from(Markdown).to(HTML).inParallel
-      .fromDirectory("source").toDirectory("target")

-Note that we show this in standard dot-notation here, as the fluent dot-less API we use in other examples does not work well with parameter-less methods like `inParallel`.

 The actual transformation is a three phase process, the first (parsing) and third (rendering) can run in parallel.
-For the second phase this is not possible, as this is the document tree model rewrite step where things like cross references or table of contents get processed that need access to more than just the current document.
+For the second phase this is not possible, as this is the rewrite step for the document tree model where things like cross references or table of contents get processed that need access to more than just the current document.
 But the rewrite phase is also the least expensive phase so that you should still benefit from parallel execution.

 ### Character Encoding

-The mechanism is the same as for specifying an encoding for a single file.

 Laika uses the same platform-dependent defaults for file encodings as the IO classes in the Scala SDK.
 The most convenient way to specify an encoding